 Hard boiling your own eggs takes time.
 First, you have to wait for the water to boil and then let them cook for around 11 minutes.
 Then, you must allow the eggs to cool a bit and peel them.

 But by buying hard-boiled eggs, you don’t have to take any of those steps.
-The catch is that you’re paying someone else to do the steps.
-A half-dozen hard-boiled, cage-free eggs cost $3.39, whereas a dozen similar raw eggs are $3.49.
-You’ll pay almost the same for six hard-boiled eggs as you will for twice as many raw eggs.
+The catch is that you’re paying someone else to do the work.
+A half-dozen hard-boiled, cage-free eggs cost $2.99, whereas a dozen similar raw eggs are $3.49.
+If you opt for raw eggs, you can get double the amount of eggs for only 50 cents more.

 Batteries are another item that your local grocery store undoubtedly stocks, but they definitely won’t be priced at a discount.
-For example, one package of eight Duracell AA batteries costs $8.99 at the grocery store.
-You can get the same package of batteries at Walmart for $7.47, a savings of 19 cents per battery.
-Still, each battery at Walmart is more than 93 cents.
+For example, one package of eight Duracell AA batteries costs $9.99 at the grocery store.
+You can get the same package of batteries at Walmart for $7.47, a savings of around 32 cents per battery.
+Still, each battery at Walmart costs more than 93 cents.

 An even cheaper option for batteries than either the grocery store or Walmart is Sam’s Club.
 Shopping there requires a paid membership, but you can get a 48-pack of Duracell AA batteries for $21.98, or 46 cents each.